lupyuen/lupyuen.github.io/src/display2.md

 - __Output Control__: Blending, Gamma, 3D LUT, RGB-to-YUV, Dithering

+We'll explain the Display Layers (Overlays) in a while.

 _How are the Display Outputs mapped to MIPI DSI and HDMI?_

 The [__Linux Device Tree__](https://doc-en.rvspace.org/VisionFive2/DG_Display/JH7110_SDK/device_tree_config_display.html) configures the mapping of Display Outputs to the Display Devices...